Christian Bethancourt Player Props: Rays vs. Astros

 - The Astros pitching staff is third in MLB with a collective 9.8 strikeouts per nine innings.

-- The Astros have the third-ranked team ERA among all MLB pitching staffs (3.22).
+- The Astros have a 3.30 team ERA that ranks fourth across all league pitching staffs.

-- Urquidy (1-1) takes the mound for the Astros in his fifth start of the season.
-He's put together a 3.66 ERA in 19 2/3 innings pitched, with 17 strikeouts.
+- Brown makes the start for the Astros, his fifth of the season.
+He is 2-0 with a 3.09 ERA and 24 strikeouts through 23 1/3 innings pitched.

-- His last appearance came on Wednesday against the Toronto Blue Jays, when the righty went 4 1/3 innings, surrendering four earned runs while allowing seven hits.
+- The right-hander last appeared on Friday against the Atlanta Braves, when he threw 4 2/3 innings, allowing four earned runs while giving up seven hits.

-- The 27-year-old has put up a 3.66 ERA and 7.8 strikeouts per nine innings across four games this season, while giving up a batting average of .295 to his opponents.
+- In four games this season, the 24-year-old has amassed a 3.09 ERA and 9.3 strikeouts per nine innings, while giving up a batting average of .233 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.